The heteroclinic connection problem for general double-well potentials: Proof of the main result

 then

+In passing, we note that an analogous property was established independently in \cite[Prop.
+8.1]{valdin} for the corresponding problem with nonlocal diffusion, where it is appropriately called 'stickiness property' (see also \cite{smyrnelia} for a more involved application of this property in the local setting).
 It is clear that we only have to verify this claim for the $+$ case.
-To this end, assume $(\ref{eqclaim})_+$.
-The minimality property of $u_{L}$ implies that there exists a constant $C_2>0$, \emph{independent of $\varepsilon,x_1,x_2,L$}, such that
+To this end, suppose that $x_1,x_2 \in \mathbb{R}$ and $\varepsilon \in (0,\frac{d}{2})$ are such that the corresponding case of (\ref{eqclaim}) holds for $u_L$.
+The main observation is that the minimality property of $u_{L}$ implies that there exists a constant $C_2>0$, \emph{independent of $\varepsilon,x_1,x_2,L$}, such that

-(if $W$ was $C^2$, we would have $\varepsilon^2$).
-(Indeed, one can easily cook up a suitable competitor which agrees with $u_{L}$ outside of $(x_1,x_2)$ and is equal to $a_+$ over $[x_1+1,x_2-1]$, see also \cite[Rem.
-2.3]{ambrosioCabre}).
+In fact, if $W$ was $C^2$ near $a_+$, we would have $\varepsilon^2$ instead of $\varepsilon$ in the above relation.
+This follows by comparing the energy of $u_L$ (keep in mind (\ref{eqfinit})) to that of a $\tilde{u}_L\in X_L^{-}\cap X_L^{+}$ which agrees with $u_{L}$ outside of $(x_1,x_2)$, is identically equal to $a_+$ over $[x_1+1,x_2-1]$, and is linear in the intermediate interpolation intervals.
+We point out that the assumption that the distance between $x_1$ and $x_2$ is larger than some universal constant (the number $3$ here is chosen for convenience purposes only) plays a crucial role in controlling the gradient of $\tilde{u}_L$ in the interpolation zones.
+One could say that the competitor $\tilde{u}_L$ is obtained by performing \emph{surgery} on $u_L$; we refer the interested reader to \cite[Rem.
+2.3]{ambrosioCabre} and \cite{chenFH} for related surgery type constructions.
 The desired claim now follows by applying the clearing-out lemma in \cite{bethuel} (see Lemma 1 therein).
-For the sake of completeness, let us present a different argument.
+For the sake of completeness, and for future purposes, let us present a different argument.
 Suppose to the contrary that there exists $x_* \in (x_1,x_2)$ such that

 Note that there exists a $V\in C[0,\delta]$, $V>0$ on $(0,\delta]$, such that

 Indeed, plainly set $V(\rho)=\min\{V_-(\rho),V_+(\rho) \}$, where